02/17/2017 by Sarah Pena

-In 2016, 139 victims of sexual assault and domestic violence received forensic exams from Northern Arizona Care and Services After Assault (NACASA) at North Country HealthCare.
+In 2016, 139 survivors of sexual assault and domestic violence received forensic exams from Northern Arizona Care and Services After Assault (NACASA) at North Country HealthCare.
 NACASA has been providing care for assault victims at North Country HealthCare for the last ten years, and each year the number of exams performed increases.
-So far in 2017, 12 assault victims have received forensic examinations.
+So far in 2017, 12 assault survivors have received forensic examinations.

-“Only one in three victims of sexual assault reports the assault to authorities,” said Governor’s Office Representative, Dianne Umphres.
-“NACASA is making it easier for assault victims in northern Arizona to report the crime by providing a safe, private environment for examinations.”
+“Only one in three survivors of sexual assault reports the assault to authorities,” said Governor’s Office Representative, Dianne Umphres.
+“NACASA is making it easier for assault survivors in northern Arizona to report the crime by providing a safe, private environment for examinations.”

 Below is a timeline of how NACASA has evolved since its inception in 2002: